Sleep deprivation: Impacts on reasoning and decision-making

 Twenty-four hours of continuous sleep deprivation results in the choice of less difficult math tasks without a decrease in subjective reports of effort applied to the task.
 Naturally occurring sleep loss affects the choice of everyday tasks, such that low-effort tasks are mostly commonly selected.
 Adolescents who experience less sleep show a decreased willingness to engage in sports activities that require effort through fine motor coordination and attention to detail.

 Astronauts have reported performance errors and decreased cognitive ability during periods of extended working hours and wakefulness, as well as sleep loss caused by circadian rhythm disruption and environmental factors.

 One study showed that individuals who were sleep deprived could make normal everyday decisions but found it difficult when evaluating long term consequences.

+Recent reviews indicate that sleep loss impairs decision-making by altering underlying cognitive processes rather than simply degrading overt task performance.
+Computational modeling studies show that sleep deprivation reduces sensitivity to reward and punishment values while increasing decision noise, leading to more variable and less consistent choices.
+These cognitive changes can occur even when overall task accuracy appears preserved, suggesting that traditional behavioral measures may underestimate the impact of sleep loss on reasoning.
+Such findings imply that sleep deprivation disrupts the mechanisms required to evaluate options reliably, particularly in decisions involving risk, effort, and long-term consequences.

 Working memory

-Deficits in attention and working memory are one of the most important; such lapses in mundane routines can lead to unfortunate results, from forgetting ingredients while cooking to missing a sentence while taking notes.
+Deficits in attention and working memory are one of the most important; such lapses in mundane routines can lead to unfortunate results.
 Performing tasks that require attention appears to be correlated with the number of hours of sleep received each night, declining as a function of hours of sleep deprivation.
-Working memory is tested by methods such as choice-reaction time tasks.Short-term patterns of chronic restricted sleep, even in short intervals (5-6 hrs a night), have been shown to result in a performance decline equivalent to two full nights of total sleep deprivation.
+Working memory is tested by methods such as choice-reaction time tasks.
+Short-term patterns of chronic restricted sleep, even in short intervals (5-6 hrs a night), have been shown to result in a performance decline equivalent to two full nights of total sleep deprivation.
 This same study found that sleep deprivation interferes with memory formation in hippocampal long-term potentiation and thereby disrupts the acquisition of new information.
 This results in fragmented memory encoding and increased memory retrieval errors.
-This can be directly applied to school and occupational environments where pressure can causes individuals to prioritize work over sleep, compromising performance.
+This can be directly applied to school and occupational environments where pressure can cause individuals to prioritize work over sleep, compromising performance.